Feuerhamster/TextClass/readme.md

     }
 }
 ```
+Or if no data is in model it returns `null`.

 #### Properties:
 #### `model: Array`
 The model.
 In this TextClass, its just an array with all tokens.